 A vacant lot that is non-conforming as to minimum size for the District in which it is located may be subdivided only if each subdivision of said lot is purchased by the owner or owners of the adjoining property or properties to increase the size of said owner’s or owners’ property or properties.

-70-H. Reduction in Lot Area
+70-G. Reduction in Lot Area

-No lot shall be reduced in area so that it creates a non-conforming bulk or use in violation of any regulations contained in this Zoning Law.[RF: This language should read “No lot shall be reduced in area so that it creates a non-conforming lot bulk or use in violation of any regulations contained in this zoning law.]
+No lot shall be reduced in area so that it creates a non-conforming lot in violation of any regulations contained in this zoning law .

-70-I. Exemption of Lots Shown on Approved Subdivision Plats
+70-H. Exemption of Lots Shown on Approved Subdivision Plats

-In accordance with New York State Town Law, Section 265-a, any lot proposed for residential use in a subdivision whose plat delineates one or more new roads, or highways, and which said Subdivision Plat has been properly approved by the Planning Board and filed in the office of the County Clerk prior to passage of this Zoning Law, and whose area and/or width and/or depth are less than the specified minimum lot requirements of this Zoning Law for the District, shall be considered as complying with such minimum lot requirements for three (3) years after the filing of the Subdivision Plat.
+In accordance with New York State Town Law, Section 265-a, any lot proposed for residential use in a subdivision whose plat delineates one or more new roads, or highways, and which said Subdivision Plat has been properly approved by the Planning Board and filed in the office of the County Clerk prior to passage of this Zoning Law, and whose area and/or width and/or depth are less than the specified minimum lot requirements of this Zoning Law for the District, shall be considered as complying with such minimum lot requirements.

-[RF: This section times out a subdivision that is filed in the clerk’s office but now non-conforming.
-What if the project has started, but not finished?
-Should it say “shall be considered as complying . . . . for three years after the filing of the Subdivision Plat or until X years after the commencement of construction of the project.
-The issue being, when they draw a permit for the first house, can they continue the project build out, or is three years a hard stop and they need to seek a new zoning compliant subdivision approval.
-Typically, the project would be totally “grandfathered” with a claim of a vested right under the prior zoning approval.]

-70-J. Compliance with Environmental Performance Standards
+70-I. Compliance with Environmental Performance Standards

 All Non-Conforming Uses shall comply with the Environmental Performance Standards set forth in Section 60-B. of this Zoning Law, regardless as to whether the use of the building or structure was in compliance with those Environmental Performance Standards on the date of the enactment of this Zoning Law.

-70-K. Application for Special Use Permit or Site Plan Review
+70-J. Application for Special Use Permit or Site Plan Review